artic-network/website/README.md

 ### Jekyll port

-The Jekyll port was made by [andrewbanchich](https://github.com/andrewbanchich/forty-jekyll-theme) and tweaked by me.
+The Jekyll port was made by [andrewbanchich](https://github.com/andrewbanchich/forty-jekyll-theme) and tweaked by [will-rowe](https://github.com/will-rowe).